 77-493 A child had been bitten by a neighbor's dog which was leashed.
 The city's Animal Control Agency had refused to impound the dog which the grandparent wanted done for observation.
 The animal agency refused to pick up the dog because the city attorney advised him that they would need a court order to do so since the city ordinance did not cover such a situation.
-However, through negotiation, the owner voluntarily placed the animal with a veterinarian and the city promised to change its procedures in the future so that such problems could be avoided.
+However, through negotiation, the owner voluntarily placed the animal with a veter-future so that such problems could be avoided.